+We fix the weights of the feature encoder $\psi$ and learn the $j$th row of the output layer’s final weight matrix $W$ for the final model $\phi$ by solving for each $j \in [m]$.

+When the weights of $\psi$ are fixed, \eqref{eq:least_squares_solution} is a standard linear regression task with a closed-form OLS solution.
+To speed up computation, we sample a smaller training set of size $n'$ to compute the OLS solutions.

+After computing the OLS solutions for all $m$ documents, the rows $w_l$ of the weight matrix $W$ can be stored in an ANNS index.
+Although we present CPU-only results in this paper, we note that both the indexing and query processes of \textsc{Lemur} are also easy to implement on a GPU, using, for example, CAGRA~\citep{ootomo2024cagra} for GPU-based ANNS.
+Algorithm~\ref{alg:lemur-index} summarizes the indexing pipeline.

+\textbf{Indexing speed and index updates.} In our experimental setup (see Section~\ref{sec:experimental_setup}), on our largest dataset (8.8 million documents), training the feature encoder $\psi$ takes 20 minutes on a CPU.
+Computing the weight matrix $W$ of the final projection layer takes 70 minutes, and building the ANN graph takes 198 minutes, for a total of 4.8 hours.
+The time to compute $W$ scales linearly with the number of documents, while ANN index construction is often near $O(n \log n)$ for graph indexes.
+We note that we have not tuned our hyperparameters (see Appendix~\ref{sec:hyperparameters}) with respect to index construction time and that indexing can be sped up significantly with only a minor decrease in performance.

+Compared to prior methods, \textsc{Lemur} is more scalable to large datasets because it does not require clustering all token embeddings (e.g., \ 600 million embeddings into $2^{18}$ clusters on our biggest dataset), a step that is infeasible without a GPU on large datasets.
+Moreover, \textsc{Lemur} indexes much lower-dimensional vectors than MUVERA (see Section~\ref{sec:ablation}).
+Since the feature encoder is kept fixed, new documents can be indexed quickly in \textsc{Lemur} by computing the document weights via linear regression and inserting them into the ANNS index (with graph-based ANNS methods such as HNSW supporting online updates).

-\subsection{Training set selection}
+\subsection{Training Set Selection}

-Since only some of the datasets used in our experiments have a separate set of training queries, we use the corpus documents encoded using the query encoder to train \textsc{Lemur} in all of our experiments for consistency.
-Formally, we sample a small subset of $n^\prime \ll m$ corpus documents, denoted by $\mathcal{C}_1, \dots \mathcal{C}_{n^\prime}$, encode them using the query encoder of the multi-vector model as $X_i = Q(\mathcal{C}_i)$ for each $i \in [n^\prime]$, and sample $n$ token embeddings for the training set of the model $\phi$ from the set $\cup_{i=1}^{n^\prime} X_i$.
+Because only some of the datasets used in our experiments have a separate set of training queries, we use the corpus documents encoded with the query encoder to train \textsc{Lemur} in all experiments for consistency.
+Formally, we sample a small subset of $n^\prime \ll m$ corpus documents $\mathcal{C}_1, \dots \mathcal{C}_{n^\prime}$.
+We encode them with the query encoder of the multi-vector model to obtain $X_i = Q(\mathcal{C}_i)$ for each $i \in [n^\prime]$, and sample $n$ token embeddings for the training set from the set $\bigcup_{i=1}^{n^\prime} X_i$.